MatthewPrinz/Instagram-Scraper/README.md

   * multithreading with each client.
   * GUI
-  * Proper use of environment variables
+  * Better use of environment variables

 ## To come

-PyTorch image classifier using these photos and various other ML related applications to social media (seeing effects of tags and captions on exposure).
+  * PyTorch image classifier using these photos and various other ML related applications to social media (seeing effects of tags and captions on exposure).